ShuzhongChen/The-Dribbble-App/README.md

 Exihibbbit is a Dribbble.com Android client, it’s an online community for designers to share, discuss their work.

+## Technology

+* Used NavigationDrawer and Toolbar to implement UI organization.
+* Used OkHttp and WebView to implement OAuth login.
+* Invoked Dribbble API to acquire user data through HTTP.
+* Implemented infinite loading list by using mixed-typed adapter and AsyncTask.
+* Combined Activity, Fragment, Dialog, AsyncTask and Dribble API to implement like and bucket function.
+* Used Fresco to implement image loading function, ensure lazy load and loading fluency.

 ## Features

 Shots: